JosefNemec/PlayniteDocs/docs/manual/gettingStarted/configuringPlaynite.md

 To access Playnite's settings:

+### Desktop Mode
 1. Click the `Playnite` icon to open the main menu.
 2. Click `Settings…`

 ![Accessing Playnite Settings](images/gettingStarted_acessSettings.png)

+### Fullscreen Mode
+1. Press the `Start` button in your controller
+2. Navigate to `Settings`

+> [!NOTE]
+> Each Playnite mode has its own unique configuration settings that apply exclusively to that mode, including appearance aspects like the active theme and more.
+These mode-specific settings can only be modified within their respective mode settings.
+>
+> Additionally, Desktop mode contains certain settings and configuration that impact Playnite's behavior and functionality across both modes.

 ### General configuration